 Instant payments (also known as real-time payments or RTP) allow money to be transferred and settled between bank accounts within seconds, 24/7/365—including weekends and holidays.
 That’s a game-changer for U.S. small businesses used to waiting 2–3 business days for funds from credit card transactions or ACH transfers.

-Systems making this happen in the U.S. include:
+Systems making this happen in the U.S. include these payment rails and payment systems:

 Unlike traditional methods, these new platforms offer immediate settlement, meaning the money hits your account—and stays there—without delays or reversals.